Kick Bad Habits and Distractions to do Something Meaningful in Your Life

 Little Distractions Become Big Life Goals

-Behavioral addictions are subtle and insidious because unlike substance additions they are generally accepted in society.
+Behavioral addictions are subtle and insidious because unlike substance addictions they are generally accepted in society.
 And, the activity may have started with making you feel good, but now you do it without joy.

 There are some behavioral addictions that are perfectly healthy, normal activities that some people fail to balance with equally important activities.